nextflow-io/nextflow/docs/developer/index.md

 # Overview

-This section is intended to explain the Nextflow source code at a high level for users who want to understand or contribute to it.
+This section provides a high-level overview of the Nextflow source code for users who want to understand or contribute to it.
 Rather than a comprehensive API documentation, these docs simply provide a conceptual map to help you understand the key concepts of the Nextflow implementation, and to quickly find code sections of interest for further investigation.

+Before you dive into code, be sure to check out the [CONTRIBUTING.md](https://github.com/nextflow-io/nextflow/blob/master/CONTRIBUTING.md) for Nextflow to learn about the many ways to contribute to the project.

+## IntelliJ IDEA

+The suggested development environment is [IntelliJ IDEA](https://www.jetbrains.com/idea/download/).
+Nextflow development with IntelliJ IDEA requires a recent version of the IDE (2019.1.2 or later).

+After installing IntelliJ IDEA, use the following steps to use it with Nextflow:

+1. Clone the Nextflow repository to a directory in your computer.

+2. Open IntelliJ IDEA and go to **File > New > Project from Existing Sources...**.

+3. Select the Nextflow project root directory in your computer and click **OK**.

+4. Select **Import project from external model > Gradle** and click **Finish**.

+5. After the import process completes, select **File > Project Structure...**.

+6. Select **Project**, and make sure that the **SDK** field contains Java 11 (or later).

+7. Go to **File > Settings > Editor > Code Style > Groovy > Imports** and apply the following settings:

+   * Use single class import
+   * Class count to use import with '*': `99`
+   * Names count to use static import with '*': `99`
+   * Imports layout:
+      * `import java.*`
+      * `import javax.*`
+      * *blank line*
+      * all other imports
+      * all other static imports

+New files must include the appropriate license header boilerplate and the author name(s) and contact email(s) ([see for example](https://github.com/nextflow-io/nextflow/blob/e8945e8b6fc355d3f2eec793d8f288515db2f409/modules/nextflow/src/main/groovy/nextflow/Const.groovy#L1-L15)).

-## Programming Languages
+## Groovy

 Nextflow is written in [Groovy](http://groovy-lang.org/), which is itself a programming language based on [Java](https://www.java.com/).
 Groovy is designed to be highly interoperable with Java -- Groovy programs compile to Java bytecode, and nearly any Java program is also a valid Groovy program.
 However, Groovy adds several language features (e.g. closures, list and map literals, optional typing, optional semicolons, meta-programming) and standard libraries (e.g. JSON and XML parsing) that greatly improve the overall experience of developing for the Java virtual machine.